-General: The North Lawrence Pump Station is a small building that protects two large pumps, a smaller sump pump, and all related controls.
-This building is unoccupied.

-Building Envelope: The building is constructed of brick and siding with a sloped, shingled roof.

-Lighting Systems: This facility has some fluorescent luminaires with very low run hours.
+- General: The North Lawrence Pump Station is a small building that protects two large pumps, a smaller sump pump, and all related controls.
+This building is unoccupied. - Building Envelope: The building is constructed of brick and siding with a sloped, shingled roof. - Lighting Systems: This facility has some fluorescent luminaires with very low run hours.
 A few metal halide wallpacks are mounted to the building exterior for security.

-HVAC Systems: A small unit heater protects the mechanical and electrical equipment at an operable temperature.
+The nearby 2nd Street Underpass is illuminated by HID wallpacks with several HID ceiling mount luminaires in the walkway tunnels. - HVAC Systems: A small unit heater protects the mechanical and electrical equipment at an operable temperature.

-Pump #1 at North Lawrence Pump Station

-Parks and Recreation